Sam-Serpoosh/mark_and_sweep_gc/README.markdown

 I strongly recommend you to read Bob's blog post on this.
 I've raed a lot of blogs/articles on garbage collection algorithms and approaches but hands down this one had the **SIMPLICITY** factor in its explanation and implementation nicely.

-Thanks to Bob for motivation this piece of code :)
+Thanks to Bob for motivating this piece of code :)